aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/inserting-fields/_index.md

 {{% alert color="primary" %}}

-Aspose.Words for JasperReports provides a unique feature that allows inserting Microsoft Word fields to any point of a document.
-This feature can be used to insert page numbers that are dynamically updated as the document is edited, TOC (table of contents), and many other things.
+Aspose.Words for JasperReports provides a unique feature that enables inserting Microsoft Word fields to any point of a document.
+This feature can be used to insert page numbers that are dynamically updated as the document is edited, TOC (table of contents), and multiple other things.

 {{% /alert %}}